 There are many reasons why babies cry.
-Is Baby

-breathing easily?
+Is Baby breathing easily?
 Are fingers, toes and lips pink and warm?
 Do you see any swelling, redness, wetness, rashes, cold fingers and toes, twisted arms or legs, folded earlobes or pinched fingers or toes?
 Is Baby well?

-Babies may cry due to illness or infection.
-If crying goes along with fussiness, fatigue, poor appetite or fever, Baby may need a doctor visit.
+If baby is crying, fussy, showing signs of fatigue, poor appetite or fever, you may need a doctor visit.
 Diarrhea, vomiting, rash, breathing problems or other signs of illness are also cause for concern.
 Call Baby's doctor and set up a visit.

-Know that health conditions like NAS (page 22) can also cause babies to be fussy and cry a lot.
+Know that health conditions like NAS (page 19) can also cause babies to be fussy and cry a lot.
 If Baby has NAS, be sure to work closely with Baby's doctor and follow all the advice.
 Baby may need medicine and extra gentle treatment.
 If Baby seems well, check for the most common causes of crying:

-- Hunger or thirst: newborns want to eat every two to three hours - Gas: from overfeeding, feeding too fast or not enough burping - Allergies or colic triggers: certain foods that breastfeeding moms eat (caffeine, chocolate, dairy and nuts) or proteins in baby formula - Teething: starts between 6-8 months old; use a firm rubber teething ring - Discomfort or pain: from a wet diaper, being too hot or cold, feeling too wrapped up or not wrapped up enough - Too much noise, light, wind or activity: these can overwhelm Baby - Boredom or loneliness: trying touching, holding or talking to Baby more - Medicine you pass through your breast milk: talk with your doctor
+- Hunger or thirst: newborns want to eat every two to three hours - Gas: from overfeeding, feeding too fast, or not enough burping - Allergies or colic triggers: certain foods that breastfeeding moms eat (caffeine, chocolate, dairy and nuts) or proteins in baby formula - Teething: starts between 6-8 months old; use a firm rubber teething ring - Discomfort or pain: from a wet diaper, being too hot or cold, feeling too wrapped up or not wrapped up enough - Too much noise, light, wind or activity: these can overwhelm Baby - Boredom or loneliness: trying touching, holding or talking to Baby more - Medicine you pass through your breast milk: talk with your doctor